Deadline for Submission: November 1, 2018

 4) Report contribution to women’s lives and/or feminist social change

-All materials must be submitted electronically by November 1 to the Chair of the Awards Committee.
-Please include “SWS/USA: [Nominee’s name]” in the subject heading.
+All materials must be submitted electronically by November 1 via the Google Form.

-The Chair will forward information to the committee members.
-The committee chair will acknowledge nominations received and communicate the selection process outcome to all nominees.
+The Chair will communicate the selection process outcome to all nominees.
 Award decisions will be made in December allowing recipients several weeks to make plans for travel to the Winter Meeting.
 Award information will be available ongoing on the SWS website and announced in the Fall Network News.

 The Award Presentation

 The Undergraduate Social Activism Award is presented annually by the Chair of the Awards Committee at the SWS Winter Meeting.
 The Awards Committee will share information about the award recipient with the full membership by preparing a short feature article for the Spring Network News.